 Following this, the local authority will decide if you are eligible for support.
 This can be provided to you and/or to the person you are looking after to reduce the impact of caring on you.
 Support could be provided by the local authority, by a voluntary or independent organisation in the form of a direct payment or a combination of these.
-Some examples of the support you could get include: help to have a break from caring, gym membership, driving lessons or help with housework or gardening.
+Some examples of the support you could get include help to have a break from caring, gym membership or driving lessons.
 The local authority cannot charge you for any support you receive that has been identified within your support plan/statement.
 This includes replacement care for the person you care for to help you have a break from caring.
-Even if you are not considered to be eligible for support, the local authority must provide you with information and advice on local services to prevent your needs from developing further.
-They may also offer training to help you care safely or emotional support.

-Find out more at carersuk.org/scotland/ support-plans Assessment for the person you care for If the person you are looking after is an adult and appears to have a need for support, they should be offered a needs assessment by their local authority.
+Even if you are not considered eligible for formal support, the local authority must provide you with information and advice on local services to support you including local carers' centres and young carers' services.
+They may be able to offer training to help you care safely, help to access breaks or emotional support.
+For more on support plans, go to carersuk.org/scotland/ support-plans Assessment for the person you care for If the person you are looking after is an adult and appears to have a need for support, they should be offered a needs assessment by their local authority.
 The person you are looking after can have an assessment no matter what their level of need or their financial means.
-If they are not offered a needs assessment, they (or you) should contact the local authority and ask for one.
+If they are not offered a needs assessment, they (or you) could contact the local authority and ask for one.
 The assessment will look at their physical, mental and emotional needs.
-You as a carer are entitled to be involved in the assessment.
+As their carer, you can also be involved in this assessment (with their consent) and have an opportunity to share your views.
 Following the assessment, the local authority will decide whether the person you are looking after is eligible for support.
 Support could be provided by the local authority, a voluntary or independent organisation, or in the form of a direct payment.
-Some examples of the kind of support the person you are looking after could get include: changes to their home to make it more suitable, a care worker to help with personal care, a place at a day centre or a temporary stay in residential care.

-The local authority may charge for some of the support the person you care for needs eg, day centres or community alarms, depending on their financial circumstances.
+Some examples include: changes to their home to make it more suitable, a care worker to help with personal care, a place at a day centre or a temporary stay in residential care.
+The local authority may charge for some of the support the person you care for needs eg day centres or community alarms, depending on their financial circumstances.
 However, they cannot charge for any personal care support.
 Each local authority has their own charging policy.
 You should be provided with a copy and it should be explained.
 Even if the person you are looking after is not considered to be eligible for support, the local authority must still provide them with information and advice.

-Find out more at carersuk.org/

-needs-assessment

-See carersuk.org/scotland/free-personal-care for more details.
+Read more at carersuk.org/needs- assessment See carersuk.org/scotland/free- personal-care for more details.